ec-edelivery/dynamic-discovery-federated-infrastructure/README.md

 The setup of the approach involves  adding the dedicated SMP record  with subdomain 'publisher' and registering the participant record using the CNAME record to point to the SMP DNS record.

-### Use case 2: "Standard subdomain delegation using the NS record
+### Use case 2: Standard subdomain delegation using the NS record

 Subdomain delegation involves assigning responsibility for a subdomain to a different DNS server.
 This process allows the subdomain to be managed independently of the parent domain.
 The setup